 Photo credit: Brenda-Starr via Visualhunt.com / CC BY-NC-ND

 The exception is in verb cases with more than one auxiliary verb – modal verbs and verbs that take a second infinitive such as “lassen” – in the perfect and past perfect.
-In such cases, the auxiliary verb sneaks up the line to just before the participle and infinitive:
+In such cases, the auxiliary verb sneaks up the line to just before the participle or infinitive:

 Sie hätte ihr Pferd gleich umdrehen müssen.